NilsMT/Urbex-note-generator/README.md

 2. Enable "Developer mode"
 3. Click "Load unpacked" and select the `extension/` folder
 4. The extension will open the web app in a popup

+### Building for Production

+1. For the web app, run `npm run build:site`, the built files will be in the `site/dist/` folder
+2. For the Chrome extension, run `npm run install:extension` then `npm run build:extension`, the built files will be in the `extension/dist/` folder

 ---